tecompufiv/custom-text-image-compress/README.md

 - The program is not optimal, the processing of an image can take several minutes depending on the size.
 For this task a **8 million pixel images was tested and took around 2 minutes** of proccessing.

 - Is not using object oriented programming, even knowing this is not hard to change **I DON'T recommend using OOP**, because this paradigm reduces proccessing speed.
-Changing this is up to you.

 - The programm is **not capable to proccess phone pictures**, specially when peper sound is in the image.
 I tested som clean phone images and seems to work but is not entirely accurate.
 This might require a more complex solution like a gauss transform.